biobakery/MTX_model/README.md

 		The DNA abundance for each feature [ Default: none ]

 	-y RNA_DNA_FLT, --rna_dna_flt=RNA_DNA_FLT
-		Filtering features/samples based on the detectable abundance of RNA and covariate DNA per feature [ Default: global ] [ Choices: none, lenient, semi_strict, strict]
+		Filtering features/samples based on the detectable abundance of RNA and covariate DNA per feature [ Default: lenient ] [ Choices: none, lenient, semi_strict, strict]
 		none: do not apply filtering
 		lenient: ignore features that are not detected at both DNA and RNA levels across all samples